What is it?

 What is deregistration of a business/company?

-When a business/company deregisters with the Companies and Intellectual Property Commission (CIPC), it implies the business/company is no longer registered and has no legal standing since it’s not doing any business nor have assets or liabilities.
+When a business/company deregisters with the Companies and Intellectual Property Commission (CIPC), it implies the business/company is no longer registered and has no legal standing since it’s not doing any business nor has assets or liabilities.

 What is liquidation?